maherme/beaglebone-black-examples/busybox/README.md

 ## TFTP Server

-In Fedora distribution TFTP server is already installed, you will need to copy am335x-boneblack.dtb and uImage in /var/lib/tftpboot directory (if does not exist you will need to create it).
-These files are generated as output of the linux compilation process.
+In Fedora distribution TFTP server is already installed, you will need to copy am335x-boneblack.dtb and uImage in ```/var/lib/tftpboot``` directory (if does not exist you will need to create it).
+These files are generated as output of the linux compilation process, you can find the uImage in ```arch/arm/boot```and the am335x-boneblack.dtb in ```arch/arm/boot/dts```

 ## NFS Server